 You should be aware that it may take 3-6 months for these tests to be offered.
 NAATI will contact you with more information on this once an application has been assessed.

 The ethical competency screening test will assess:

-- Your ability to identify ethical dilemmas in a broad range of interpreting and/or translation contexts; and
+- Your ability to identify ethical issues in a broad range of interpreting and/or translation scenarios; and

-- Your ability to apply the relevant principle/value of the code to the situation in question.
+- Your ability to apply the relevant principle/value of the code to each scenario.